Cybersecurity Awareness ChecklistIT Resource

 6. Are mobile devices protected?
 Laptops are historically the most susceptible to theft, however, smart phones and tables are right up there.
 Although there are ways to get around them, password policies, encryption, and screen locks are crucial for these devices.
 You need a process in place to notify the IT department if a device is misplaced or stolen so the data can be erased remotely.

 7. Are employees educated?
-Human error combined with increased security threats is highlighting the need for security awareness training.
-Every employee should go through security awareness training to keep security top of mind and reduce the risk of social engineering.
+Human error combined with increased security threats is highlighting the need for cyber security awareness training.
+Every employee should go through security awareness training regularly to keep security top of mind and reduce the risk of social engineering.

 8. Do you have a security, backup, and recovery plan in place?
 If something does happen, you need to know that you’ll be up and running with little to no downtime, lost data, or lost wages.
 Considerations for recovery time objective (RTO) and recovery point objective (RPO) should be at the forefront of your business backup and recovery strategy.